 - the rules associated with attending department meetings and voting on such matters as hiring and promotion.

-- the process for accessing the $2K reimbursement account.
+- the process for accessing reimbursement for professional activities,

 - hire-back possibilities that relate to teaching, advising, outreach, and administration.